SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 that abstracts away some of the type information about its return value.
 This is useful at boundaries between groups of code, like a library and code that calls into the library.
-Instead of returning a value of some specific type, functions that return an opaque type don't share the specific type of their return value with the code that calls the function --- only the name of a protocol that the value conforms to.
+Functions that return an opaque type specify a protocol that the return value conforms to instead of providing a specific, named return type.

 .. _OpaqueTypes_LimitsOfGenerics: